Monday, October 28, 2024

 I admired how Duane had worked to do well in life.
 He once told me he was a slacker in high school, went to college just because he was supposed to; had no idea how to succeed there.
 But once he got there, he took a look around, figured out how to study, kept working, and ended up as a chiropractor.
 Not an easy trick to pull off.

 He married young.
 Somehow, he and Tracey managed to work through all the things they needed to work through to stay and grow together all these years.
 Again, not easy to do.
-They had twins; raised a couple of fine young men.
+They had three boys; raised a group of fine young men.

 I last saw him just a few weeks ago at yet another family reunion.
 There were quite a few people there, and though I said hello, I didn't get a chance to catch up with him.
 I texted him after I got home, telling him I was sorry I'd missed him.
 He texted back, said he felt the same, and he'd catch me on the next go-around.